 The purpose of this policy is to define who is an employer under the Workplace Safety and Insurance Act, 1997 (WSIA).

 Without workers, corporations, partnerships or sole proprietorships are not considered employers by the WSIB unless they are deemed employers under optional insurance, or compulsory coverage in the construction industry.
-For information on deemed employers under optional insurance, see 12-03-02, Optional Insurance.
-For information on deemed employers under compulsory coverage, see 12-01-06, Expanded Compulsory Coverage in Construction.
-The WSIB calls a sole proprietorship without workers an independent operator.
+For the policy on deemed employers under optional insurance, see 12-03-02, Optional Insurance.
+For the policy on deemed employers under compulsory coverage, see 12-01-06, Expanded Compulsory Coverage in Construction.

 Types of employers